aheirich/AMI2/doc/toplevel.md

 #### TCP/IP

 ### Robustness Monitor
-The [Robustness Monitor](robustness.md) is a process that monitors the state of the system and restarts failed processes.
+The [Robustness Monitor](robustness.md) monitors the state of the system and restarts failed processes.
 It is in turn monitored by another component.
 This guarantees that the system will stay up unless both components fail simultaneously.